-The general aim of the course is to give the student the ability to read the language with accuracy, and to show the close connection between English and Latin, both in vocabulary and syntax.
+The general aim of the course is to acquire a reasonable familiarity with several Latin authors in their own language; to give the student the ability to read the language with accuracy, and to show the close connection between English and Latin, both in vocabulary and syntax.
 Composition is studied thruout the course.

-LATIN I-Smith's Latin Lessons is used as a text.
-Particular stress is laid on the mastery of forms, ability to translate easy sentences from English into Latin and from Latin into English, on accurate pronunciation, and on familiarity with the general rules of syntax.
+LATIN I-Collar and Daniel's First-Year Latin is used as a text.
+Particular stress is laid on the complete mastery of forms, ability to translate easy sentences from English into Latin and from Latin into English, on accurate pronunciation, and on familiarity with the general rules of syntax.